NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 webhookUrl

-This is the address of the OpenClaw gateway.
-For local development, the default is http://127.0.0.1:18789.
+This is the address of the OpenClaw hook endpoint, not just the gateway root.
+For local development, a typical endpoint may look like http://127.0.0.1:18789/hooks/agent, assuming OpenClaw is listening on that port and hooks are enabled.
 For production, you'll point this at a remote host, usually over a private network.
 Tailscale is a common pattern for teams that want to avoid exposing the gateway to the public internet.

 The most frequent setup failure is a webhookUrl that resolves correctly from the operator's machine but isn't reachable from the Paperclip server.
 If your first heartbeat run returns a connection error, verify that the gateway process is running on the target host, listening on the expected port, and that network rules allow inbound traffic from wherever Paperclip is hosted.